Acute Withdrawal from Benzos

 Treatment for Benzodiazepine Withdrawal Syndrome

 Medical detox is often considered the best place for a person in recovery to spend their time in treatment.
 Medical detox for benzodiazepines provides the patient with the best medical care possible while offering privacy and a customizable treatment plan that’s right for them.
-Choosing to attend a medical detox center like St. John’s Recovery Place of Florida, whether close to home or in a distant location can allow you to take time in a drug and alcohol-free environment with no distractions to focus solely on rehabilitation and healing.
+Choosing to attend a medical detox center like St John’s detox in Central Florida, whether close to home or in a distant location can allow you to take time in a drug and alcohol-free environment with no distractions to focus solely on drug rehabilitation and healing.
 Benzo detox typically must take place in a center that provides medical detoxification services to ensure the safety of the client.
 Any level of care that provides less is not consistent with client safety.

 How to Detox from Benzos at Home